-Yippee, you are doing well, its time to stop using family and friends and calling in favours and take that very grown up step of hiring your very first member of staff.
+Yippee, you are doing well, it’s time to stop using family and friends and calling in favours and take that very grown up step of hiring your very first staff member.

 Secondly, you are petrified right, well this blog post will hopefully calm things down.
 Now down to business.

 - Think about what you want them to do, and write that down, forget job titles at this stage, just think job content.

 - Think about what kind of person in terms of attributes, experience and qualifications (and be reasonable, I’ve come across 2 man bands operating from their front rooms wanting Oxbridge graduates, to do admin)

 - Research similar roles and no harm in having a nosey at what your competitors are doing (if it ain’t broke etc), this gives you some pointers to setting a salary

 - Once you have an idea of the salaries the competition are paying, you need to figure out if you can afford it, always remember you need to add another 30% plus in on costs to cover Employers NI (12% of total salary), pension (more of which later), their work environment, other benefits etc